2022–23 Taipei Fubon Braves season

-The 2022–23 Taipei Fubon Braves season will be the franchise's third season in the P. LEAGUE+ (PLG), its 9th in Taipei City.
+The 2022–23 Taipei Fubon Braves season was the franchise's 25th league season, the franchise's third season in the P. LEAGUE+ (PLG), its 4th in Taipei City.
 The Braves are coached by Hsu Chin-Che in his sixth year as head coach.
-The Braves will also participate in 2022–23 East Asia Super League as the 2022 P. League+ champions.
+The Braves will also participate in 2023 East Asia Super League as the 2022 P. League+ champions.

 Draft

 The Braves acquired 2022 first-round draft pick from Kaohsiung Steelers in exchange for Wang Lu-Hsiang.